0cjs/sedoc/EE/tools/routing.md

 This effect starts at around 1 kHz and by 1 MHz it's very tight, as shown in the video above around 00:48 and [this video][feranec] and the following image.
 Thus, the ideal is ground and power planes underneath the signal traces.
-Breaks in the ground plan will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).
+Breaks in the ground plane will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).

 Note that shared return paths (two return paths using the same narrow